Long lines for check-in can make starting a trip less fun. We all get impatient waiting and wish it could be faster.

 Basics of Check-in Kiosks

-A check-in kiosk is a self-service machine that helps people quickly check-in for services at airports, hotels, hospitals, and other places.
+A self check-in kiosk is a self-service machine that helps people quickly check-in for services at airports, hotels, hospitals, and other places.
 Users can enter their information using a touchscreen, making the process fast and easy.

 At airports, these kiosks allow travelers to print boarding passes, tag luggage, and even choose seats without standing in long lines.
 They also help in hotels by speeding up room check-in and in hospitals by simplifying patient registration.